medizininformatik-initiative/kerndatensatzmodul-person/implementation-guides/ImplementationGuide-1.x-EN/IGMIIKDSModulPerson-1.x-en.md

 Questions about this publication can be submitted at any time at [chat.fhir.org](https://chat.fhir.org/#narrow/stream/179307-german.2Fmi-initiative) in the stream 'german/mi-initiative'.

-Comments and criticism are always welcome in the form of 'Issues' in the Simplifier project.
+Comments and criticism are always welcome in the form of 'Issues' in the [GitHub project](https://github.com/medizininformatik-initiative/kerndatensatzmodul-person).

 ## Autoren (in alphabetischer Reihenfolge)